potherca-blog/-github-workflow_manual-step/README.md

-# -github-workflow_manual-step
+# GitHub Workflow with a manual step

-GitHub Workflow with a manual step
+This repository contains a working example of how to add a manual step in a GitHub Workflow